ROCm/hipBench/README.md

 ## Command Line Interface

-Each benchmark executable produced by NVBench provides a rich set of command-line options for configuring benchmark execution at runtime.
+Each benchmark executable produced by hipBench provides a rich set of command-line options for configuring benchmark execution at runtime.
 See the [CLI overview](docs/cli_help.md) and [CLI axis specification](docs/cli_help_axis.md) for more information.